garrandall/popular-music-data/tracks/never-too-busy-kenny-lattimore.md

 I'll be there when you call me

-I've got things on my mind, takin' my time, but I'm...
-I'm not too busy for you, I'm not too busy
+I've got things on my mind, takin' my time, but I'm I'm not too busy for you, I'm not too busy
-If you're feeling alone, just pick up the phone, 'cause I...
-I'm not too busy for you, I'm not too busy
+If you're feeling alone, just pick up the phone, 'cause I I'm not too busy for you, I'm not too busy

 We used to dream that one day we'd have everything we want